 A top-level value is external if it is defined and referenced using a fully qualified name with a dot (e.g., main:MyModule.foo = ...); otherwise, it is internal (e.g., bar = ...).
 Note that Core's notion of an external identifier does not necessarily coincide with that of "exported" identifier in a Haskell source module.
-An identifier can be an external identifier in Core, but not be exported by the original Haskell source module.5 However, if an identifier was exported by the Haskell source module, it will appear as an external name in Core.
+An identifier can be an external identifier in Core, but not be exported by the original Haskell source module.
+Those was exported by the Haskell source module, it will appear as an external name in Core.